Skip to main content

 Examining consumer behaviour for sustainability

-Most urban professionals are familiar with the concept of grabbing a ready-made salad or sandwich on the go.
-Which item they choose hinges on personal taste and health considerations, but Wasteless noticed something else.
+On the ground, most urban professionals are familiar with the concept of grabbing a ready-made salad or sandwich on the go.
+Which item they choose hinges on personal taste and health considerations, but Amsterdam’s Wasteless noticed something else.
 Customers will invariably select the salad with the furthest expiration date because there’s a “higher perceived freshness value”.
 What they found is that when this price is discounted, “40% of the consumers actually buy the product with shorter expiration dates.”
 It seems that saving cash incentivises customers to help prevent food waste, especially during times of rising food costs and inflation.

 Sell more, Wasteless